Installing MySQL

 Securing MySQL

 The secure installation script assumes that root user authenticates by a password.
-However, for recent Ubuntu installations (post July 2022), this default is auth_socket.
+However, for recent Ubuntu installations (post July 2022), this default is auth_socket

-With Ubuntu, the following command assumes that the OS’ root user and MySQL’s root user are the same.
-To log in to MySQL we must pass sudo as:
+user are the same.
+To log in to MySQL we must pass sudo

 sudo mysql

-The password (if needed) would therefore be the OS’ root user password, which MySQL would not be aware of.
-We can decouple this and set up a root in MySQL which does not use the same password as the OS’ root user.
+user password, which MySQL would not be aware of.
+We can decouple this and set up a root

-We need to end up not passing sudo to log in as above and instead set up MySQL to enable the root user to login with a different password, using:
+to log in as above and instead set up MySQL to enable the root user to login with a different password, using:

 mysql -u root -p

-Hence, MySQL’s root user can be assigned a different password to the OS’ root user, which I personally prefer and describe here.
+user can be assigned a different password to the OS’ root

 Get into MySQL: